iamkazi/OCR-Tesseract/README.md

 .
 .
 #Setup
-For Windows **After installation of the "Tesseract" Add the path of the folder into the Envroinment Variable.**
+\n For Windows **After installation of the "Tesseract" Add the path of the folder into the Envroinment Variable.**
 .
 .
 **Some changes in the script you have to make**